-Figure 12.9 A Hypothetical Nonlinear Relationship Between How Much Sleep People Get per Night and How Depressed They Are
+Figure 12.8 A Hypothetical Nonlinear Relationship Between How Much Sleep People Get per Night and How Depressed They Are.
+[Image description]

 As we saw earlier in the book, the strength of a correlation between quantitative variables is typically measured using a statistic called Pearson's r.
-As Figure 12.10 "Pearson's " shows, its possible values range from -1.00, through zero, to +1.00.
+As Figure 12.9 shows, its possible values range from -1.00, through zero, to +1.00.
 A value of 0 means there is no relationship between the two variables.
-In addition to his guidelines for interpreting Cohen's d, Cohen offered guidelines for interpreting Pearson's r in psychological research (see Table 12.4 "Guidelines for Referring to Cohen's ").
-Values near ±.10 are considered small, values near ± .30 are considered medium, and values near ±.50 are considered large.
+In addition to his guidelines for interpreting Cohen's d, Cohen offered guidelines for interpreting Pearson's r in psychological research (see Table 12.4).
+Values near ±.10 are considered small, values near ± .30 are considered medium, and values near $\pm .50$ are considered large.
 Notice that the sign of Pearson's r is unrelated to its strength.
 Pearson's r values of +.30 and -.30, for example, are equally strong; it is just that one represents a moderate positive relationship and the other a moderate negative relationship.
 Like Cohen's d, Pearson's r is also referred to as a measure of "effect size" even though the relationship may not be a causal one.

-Figure 12.10 Pearson's r Ranges From -1.00 (Representing the Strongest Possible Negative Relationship), Through 0 (Representing No Relationship), to +1.00 (Representing the Strongest Possible Positive Relationship)
+Figure 12.9 Pearson's r Ranges From -1.00 (Representing the Strongest Possible Negative Relationship), Through 0 (Representing No Relationship), to +1.00 (Representing the Strongest Possible Positive Relationship).
+[Image description]

 The computations for Pearson's r are more complicated than those for Cohen's d.
 Although you may never have to do them by hand, it is still instructive to see how.
 Computationally, Pearson's r is the "mean cross-product of z scores."
 To compute it, one starts by transforming all the scores to z scores.
-For the X variable, subtract the mean of X from each score and divide each difference by the standard deviation of X. For the Y variable, subtract the mean of Y from each score and divide each difference by the standard deviation of Y. Then, for each individual, multiply the two z scores together to form a cross-product.
+For the X variable, subtract the mean of X from each score and divide each difference by the standard deviation of Y. Then, for each individual, multiply the two z scores together to form a cross-product.
 Finally, take the mean of the cross-products.
 The formula looks like this:

-$r=\sum (zxzy)N$.
+$$r = rac{\sum (z_x z_y)}{N}$$

-Table 12.5 "Sample Computations for Pearson's " illustrates these computations for a small set of data.
+Table 12.5 illustrates these computations for a small set of data.
 The first column lists the scores for the X variable, which has a mean of 4.00 and a standard deviation of 1.90.
-The second column is the z score for each of these raw scores.
+The second column is the z-score for each of these raw scores.
 The third and fourth columns list the raw scores for the Y variable, which has a mean of 40 and a standard deviation of 11.78, and the corresponding z scores.
 The fifth column lists the cross-products.
 For example, the first one is 0.00 multiplied by -0.85, which is equal to 0.00.
 The second is 1.58 multiplied by 1.19, which is equal to 1.88.
 The mean of these cross-products, shown at the bottom of that column, is Pearson's r, which in this case is +.53.
 There are other formulas for computing Pearson's r by hand that may be quicker.
 This approach, however, is much clearer in terms of communicating conceptually what Pearson's r is.